DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/index.md

 Please see [Participant Tasks](./tasks.md) for a complete list of tasks by participant role.

+# Test Index

+The list of tests is closely related to the tasks to be performed by the participants.
+The tests provide a formal description of what is required and how the various systems will be evaluated.
+Please see [Test Index](test_index.md)

 # Reporting

 Please see [Reporting](./reporting.md) for an explanation of results reporting.